cc-archive/vocabulary-legacy/src/elements/Button/Button.md

 ### Style set

-A button can be rounded to fit in with more curvy layouts and UI components.
+A button can be slightly rounded to fit in with more curvy layouts and UI components.
 Although supported, the use of this is highly unlikely given CC's love for sharp vertices and 90° angles.
+Even more rounded is the pill shape.
+It is in complete contrast to the sharp edged CC design but looks really good for icon buttons.

 ```jsx
 <Grid>